chpock/arch-updater/README.md

 To retrieve information regarding issues and package changes, the utility interacts with the GitLab and GitHub REST APIs.

 To prevent GitHub and GitLab API rate limiting, **arch-updater** caches retrieved data and only initiates a new series of update requests if an hour boundary has been crossed since the last fetch.
 For example, data from a 09:20 run will be reused for all subsequent executions until 10:00; the first run after 10:00 will then trigger fresh API requests to update the information.

+### Version Pinning

+**arch-updater** manages pinned packages through its own configuration rather than modifying `/etc/pacman.conf`, ensuring system integrity without requiring root privileges.
+Consequently, these update restrictions apply only when using this tool; performing a manual system upgrade via `sudo pacman -Syu` will bypass these pins and update all packages to their latest versions.

 ## Interface Guide